THautamaki/GHSCM_results/Readme.md

 ### Results with the fastGHS method

-We did not include the fastGHS method results in the main article, but they can be reproduced using the same R script as used for the main results (`Run_R_methods_and_combine_results.R`, lines from 102 forward).
+We did not include the fastGHS method results in the main article, but they can be reproduced using the same R script used for the main results (`Run_R_methods_and_combine_results.R`, lines from 102 forward).
 We also did some additional analysis, which can be reproduced using the R script `Additional_fastGHS_analysis.R`.